The Wildlife Center at Sinnemahoning State Park

 Sinnemahoning State Park is in the “heart” of the PA Wilds region, which is comprised of wild, natural areas from 13 counties in the northern tier of Pennsylvania.
 It includes 29 state parks and 1.5 million acres of state forest and state game lands.
 The park is surrounded by the Elk, Susquehannock and Sproul state forest districts.
 Sinnemahoning was chosen because of its central location and the many connections that it offers visitors to other activities and facilities within this remote region.
 The wildness of the area is an important draw as it provides an abundance of wildlife watching opportunities from elk to otters and an outstanding variety of birdlife.
 It is also a place for DCNR to share its stewardship messages with local communities, businesses and park visitors.

-Open Monday to Saturday, 8 a.m. to 4 p.m.
+November 1 to March 31, open Monday to Saturday, 8 a.m. to 4 p.m.
 Closed on Sunday.